Ys-Prakash/transcv/README.md

 assert isinstance(swin_model, nn.Sequential)
 ```

 Now, the `swin_model` can be used with the [Learner](https://docs.fast.ai/learner.html#Learner) class, of [fastai](https://docs.fast.ai), and can be fine-tuned on any dataset for visual recognition task.
-For the details of the Swin transformer model, please see `SwinT`.

-For self-supervised learning tutorials, please see `Self-supervised learning with ViT`.
+For a detailed description of the classes and methods, please refer to the [documentation](https://ys-prakash.github.io/transcv/).